tldr-pages/tldr/pages/common/bmaptool.md

 > Create or copy block maps intelligently (designed to be faster than `cp` or `dd`).
 > More information: <https://source.tizen.org/documentation/reference/bmaptool>.

-- Create a blockmap from image file:
+- [o]utput a blockmap file from image file:

 `bmaptool create -o {{blockmap.bmap}} {{source.img}}`